Latent Optimal Paths by Gumbel Propagation for Variational Bayesian Dynamic Programming: Experimental details

 \subsection{Experimental Details for End-to-end Text-to-speech}

-In the experiment of the end-to-end text-to-speech on the computational graph of MA in \cref{sec:MA}, the latent space captures the monotonic alignment path between phoneme tokens and spectrogram frames.
-We down-sampled the audio waveform files from 44.1kHz to 22.05kHz and extracted the Mel-spectrograms with 1024 frame size, $25\%$ overlapping, and 80 filter channels.
+In the experiment of the end-to-end text-to-speech on the computational graph of MA in \cref{sec:MA}, the latent space captures the discrete monotonic optimal path between phoneme tokens and spectrogram frames.
+We down-sampled the audio waveform files from 44.1kHz to 22.05kHz and extracted the Mel-spectrograms with 1024 frame size, $25\%$ overlapping, and 80 Mel-filter bins.
 The model is trained by 18 batch size with a learning rate of 1.25$\text{e}^{-4}$, temperature parameter $\alpha$ of 5 for 700k steps.

 In the evaluation part, we obtain the DTW-MCD score by the package of \textit{pymcd.mcd}\footnote{\url{https://github.com/chenqi008/V2C}}.
 The 60-iteration Grinffin-Lim Algorithm approximates all the synthesized waveforms.
-We trained all the models in Table 1 with the same pre-processing setting and the details are:
+We trained all the models in Table 1 with the same pre-processing setting, and the details are:

 \textbf{FastSpeech2} FastSpeech2~\citep{ren2020fastspeech} is a non-end-to-end TTS model with additional inputs of energy, pitch, phoneme-align TextGrid from MAF\footnote{\url{https://montreal-forced-aligner.readthedocs.io/en/latest/}}.
 We followed the model configuration the paper provided.
 We trained the model by 400k iterations and the total loss converged at around $6.9\text{e}^{-3}$.